spatie/array-to-xml/README.md

  - encoding as the fourth argument (string)
  - version as the fifth argument (string)
  - DOM properties as the sixth argument (array)
- - standalone as sevnth argument (boolean)
+ - standalone as seventh argument (boolean)

 ```php
 $result = ArrayToXml::convert($array, [], true, 'UTF-8', '1.1', [], true);